finnito/Science/content/11sci/as90940/2-acceleration.md

 > Acceleration is how quickly the velocity changes.

-__e.g.__ A supercar will accelerate to 50km/hr faster than a cyclist.
+__e.g.__ A supercar will reach 50km/hr faster than a cyclist.
 That is to say, the supercar has a greater acceleration.

 ---